 Our vision for Homan Square is to create and maintain a special place that improves the quality of life for the residents of the North Lawndale neighborhood.
 We believe that access to high-quality social services, a modern recreation facility and excellent educational opportunities can make a difference in people’s lives.
 Guided by our 2018 Strategic Development Plan, FHS continues to pursue place-based community development initiatives that make this vision a reality.

 Permanent Supportive Housing (PSH) is a model of housing for people with disabilities who need ADA-accessible homes with supportive, community-based services to help them live independently.
-This type of housing is in high demand as more people with disabilities prefer to live in communities rather than in medical facilities, or wish to age-in-place in the neighborhoods they call home.
+This type of housing is in high demand as more people prefer to live in communities rather than medical facilities, or wish to age-in-place.

 Homan Square residents have identified the vacant, south-west corner of Homan Avenue and Harrison Street as a primary site to develop a new construction, mixed-use building.
 This site is strategically located near the Kedzie-Homan Blue Line Station and serves as a gateway to the Homan Square neighborhood.